sguzunov/docs/docs/getting-started/03_fdc3-compliance/fdc3.md

 ### Intents

-The [FDC3 Intents](https://fdc3.finos.org/docs/intents/overview) concept serves the purpose of enabling the creation of cross-application workflows on the desktop.
-An application declares an Intent through configuration.
-An Intent specifies what action the application can execute and with what data structure it can work.
+The [FDC3 Intents](https://fdc3.finos.org/docs/intents/overview) concept serves the purpose of enabling the creation of cross-app workflows on the desktop.
+An app declares an Intent through configuration.
+An Intent specifies what action the app can execute and with what data structure it can work.

-Intents can be defined both in the `"intents"` top-level array of an [FDC3 application configuration](https://fdc3.finos.org/schemas/1.2/app-directory#tag/Application) file, or in a Glue42 [application configuration](../../developers/configuration/application/index.html) file under the `"intents"` top-level key.
+Intents can be defined both in the `"intents"` top-level array of an [FDC3 app configuration](https://fdc3.finos.org/schemas/1.2/app-directory#tag/Application) file, or in a Glue42 [app configuration](../../developers/configuration/application/index.html) file under the `"intents"` top-level key.

 Below is an example configuration for an Intent: